Have you ever thought about finally getting enrolled in university and earning a degree, but reality just keeps getting in the way?

 It seems as though there is only a limited timeframe for most of us in the way we live our lives.
 We graduate from high school, then go to university, get a job, get married, raise a family, retire, then die.
 If you miss any of those steps, the rest starts to build up and it seems as though the opportunity is gone forever (except the last one of course, that's one no one gets to skip).

 The great thing about earning a university diploma or degree online is that you don't have to be in proximity to any one degree in order to get it.
-For example, online distance learning could allow a person in British Columbia to enroll in the Bachelor of Arts program at the University of Toronto, complete all the course work and tests, and graduate without ever having to rent a Toronto apartment.
+For example, online distance learning could allow a person in Naples, Italy to enroll in the Bachelor of Arts program at the University of Toronto, complete all the course work and tests, and graduate without ever having to rent a Toronto apartment.
 For that matter, access to online education allows students anywhere in the world to do the same thing, when while they're still working during the day, maybe doing manual labour with a pin mixer.

 Online university education is a great option for a lot of people looking to access upper education, for a lot of different reasons.
 The most compelling one is often the matter of accessibility; it's just easier to take a course online and work at your own pace.
+Special thanks to One More Rep.